Bukk94/CoubDownloader/README.md

 * Error in the download process will crash whole program

 ## Troubleshooting
-* Common problem is that tool is immediately closed after running.
+* **Problem**: Program closes right after opening
- This might be caused by missing .NET 5.0 library.
+  * **Solution**: This is caused by missing [.NET 5.0 runtime library](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime).
- Try downloading self-contained version of the tool or install missing library.
+ Try installing the runtime or downloading self-contained version of the tool.